Robert Habeck: Energy policy

+In April 2024, there was a controversy related to the decommissioning of nuclear power plants in Germany.
+German magazine Cicero claimed that Habeck had misled the public in 2022 and ignored the advice of experts who said nuclear facilities were still safe to operate.

-Foreign investments
+Foreign investments and free trade

 Under Habeck's leadership, the ministry stopped Beijing-based Aeonmed Group in April 2022 from purchasing German medical device manufacturer Heyer Medical, based on a government assessment that there were dangers to public safety.
-In November 2022, he formally blocked Silex, a Swedish subsidiary of China’s Sai Microelectronics, from buying a Elmos Semiconductor plant for €85 million, saying the country had to protect key industries from potential security threats.
+In November 2022, he formally blocked Silex, a Swedish subsidiary of China's Sai Microelectronics, from buying a Elmos Semiconductor plant for €85 million, saying the country had to protect key industries from potential security threats.

+Habeck voiced support for the European Union–Mercosur free trade agreement, saying the agreement would be "an opportunity for South America as well as for Europe and for Germany".

 Arms exports

 In September 2022, Habeck confirmed that Germany approved new arms export deals to Saudi Arabia, despite the ban imposed as a result of the Saudi Arabian–led intervention in Yemen.
 The biggest importers of German weapons were South Korea, Algeria and Egypt.

-Political positions

 Domestic policies

-Habeck repeatedly declared himself in favor of evacuating refugees out of the camps on the Greek islands.

-In November 2020, Habeck presented a 11-points-action-plan against potential Islamic "Gefährder" – individuals deemed a security risk due to extremist views without necessarily being accused of a crime – which he worked out with Konstantin von Notz and Irene Mihalic, politicians for domestic policy.
+Habeck repeatedly declared himself in favor of importing illegal migrants from the camps on the Greek islands.
+In November 2020, Habeck presented a 11-points-action-plan against potential and a controversial Islamic "Gefährder" – individuals deemed a security risk due to extremist views without necessarily being accused of a crime – which he worked out with Konstantin von Notz and Irene Mihalic, politicians for domestic policy.
 One topic of this paper is to recruit more staff for the local authorities to make closer surveillance and eventually a more consequent enforcement of prevailing arrest warrants possible.
 Another aspect of these demands was the prohibition of relevant Salafist associations.
+In October 2023, Habeck called for more immigration to Germany, saying the shortage of skilled workers was the country’s "most pressing structural problem".
+Net immigration to Germany was 663,000 in 2023, down from a record 1,462,000 in 2022.
+Germany's 2023 immigration reforms include easier requirements for obtaining work visas for skilled workers from non-EU countries.
+In July 2024, Habeck suggested the tax relief for skilled foreign workers.
+In September 2024, in response to the threat of mass layoffs at the Volkswagen car manufacturer, Habeck said that the government would consider how it could help Volkswagen.
+He said that the government should support the transition to electric cars.